cakephp/docs/en/plugins.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can override any plugin views from inside your app using
 special paths.
-If you have a plugin called 'Pizza' you can override
+If you have a plugin called 'ContactManager' you
-the view files of the plugin with more application specific view
+can override the view files of the plugin with more application
-logic by creating files using the following template
+specific view logic by creating files using the following template
 "app/View/Plugin/[Plugin]/[Controller]/[view].ctp".
-For the pizza
+For the
-controller you could make the following file:
+Contacts controller you could make the following file:

 ::

-    /app/View/Plugin/Pizza/PizzaOrders/index.ctp
+    /app/View/Plugin/ContactManager/Contacts/index.ctp

 Creating this file, would allow you to override
-"/app/Plugin/Pizza/View/Pizza\PizzaOrders/index.ctp".
+"/app/Plugin/ContactManager/View/Contacts/index.ctp".

 .. _plugin-assets:

 Plugin assets
 --------------

-Version 1.3 introduced an improved and simplified plugin webroot directory.
-In the past plugins could have a vendors directory containing
-``img``, ``js``, and ``css``.
-Each of these directories could only
-contain the type of file they shared a name with.
-Starting with 1.3, both
-plugins and themes can have a ``webroot`` directory.
-This directory
-should contain any and all public accessible files for your plugin
+A plugin's web assets (but not PHP files) can be served through the
+plugin's 'webroot' directory, just like the main application's assets.

 ::

-    app/Plugin/DebugKit/webroot/
+    app/Plugin/ContactManager/webroot/
                                         css/
                                         js/
                                         img/
                                         flash/
                                         pdf/

-And so on.
-You are no longer restricted to the three directories in
-the past, and you may put any type of file in any directory, just
+You may put any type of file in any directory, just like a regular
-like a regular webroot.
-The only restriction is that ``MediaView``
+webroot.
+The only restriction is that ``MediaView`` needs to know
-needs to know the mime-type of that asset.
+the mime-type of that asset.

 Linking to assets in plugins
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The urls to plugin assets remains the same.
-In the past you used ``/debug_kit/js/my_file.js`` to link to ``app/plugins/debug_kit/vendors/js/my_file.js``.
-It now links to ``app/Plugin/DebugKit/webroot/js/my_file.js``
+Simply prepend /plugin_name/ to the beginning of a request for an asset within that plugin, and it will work as if the asset were in your application's webroot.

+For example, linking to '/contact_manager/js/some_file.js' would serve the asset app/Plugin/ContactManager/webroot/js/some_file.js.

 .. note::

-    It is important to note the **/your\_plugin/** prefix before the img, js or css path.
+    It is important to note the **/your\_plugin/** prefix before the asset path.
 That makes the magic happen!

 Components, Helpers and Behaviors